 Join the debate with staff, students, artists and local community partners.
-Discuss big ideas in society including gender, identity, cooperation, consumerism, war, faith, maternity.
+Discuss big ideas in society including gender, identity, cooperation, consumerism, war, and faith.

 Review – 17 May 2018

-- World War I: Production, Destruction and the Avant-Garde: Explore the debates surrounding production and destruction in art and society in Europe in the period around the First World War.
+- 12.00-15.00 World War I: Production, Destruction and the Avant-Garde: Join school groups and students to explore the debates surrounding production and destruction in art and society in Europe in the period around the First World War.
 From futurism’s apparently upbeat ideas of war to Dada’s reaction to its horrors, explore tensions between celebration and critique, making and breaking.

 Remake – 18 May 2018

-- Making Sacred Space: Explore creative ways in which suburban faith communities ‘make space’.
+- 12.00-21.00 Making Sacred Space: Join us for a day and evening of workshops, installations and screenings exploring the creativity of everyday religion.
 Focusing on architectures, material cultures, rituals, music, and performance, this day will involve collaborative co-production with artists, cultural geographers and local faith groups from Ealing, West London.